 Five years ago today David Foster Wallace committed suicide.

-These interviews are republished in their entirety, so there is a bit of repetition.
-As the interviews take place over many years, you can also see the evolution of DFW’s thoughts.
+These interviews are republished in their entirety, so there is a bit of repetition on topics and themes.
+As the interviews take place over many years, you can also see the evolution of David Foster Wallaces' thoughts which makes Conversations with David Foster Wallace well worth the read.

 When you write fiction …